hummingwave/waveorm/README.md

 ####Update record
 It will save the record to the table, if that record doesn't exists in the table, else it will update the record in the table.
+If the record contains primitive data types to retain it's value, before updating the record, fetch the record and then update the record, else it will set the value of primitive data types to it's default values.

     Employee emp = new Employee();
     emp.setName("Chaitra T");